amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Finally, false negatives lack meaning without some particular positive model to be contrasted against the model under consideration.
 A false negative states that a violation occurred that was not identified.
-But one cannot say that a violation occurred without specifying what violation was that occurred, meaning that a positive model for identifying which violations were possible in the first place is neeeded.
+But one cannot say that a violation occurred without specifying what violation was that occurred, meaning that a positive model for identifying which violations were possible in the first place is needed.

 Our implicit comparison is to the null model.
 And the defining feature of the null-model is that it makes no positive statements at all.